-Individual growth rates vary on a range of temporal and biological scales, including across species and across populations of the same species (Brander 1995, Brunel and Dickey-Collas 2010).
-Within a given system, variation in size at age may occur between cohorts of a single population (Baudron et al. 2011, Baudron et al. 2014), between years, or between juveniles of cohorts (Stawitz et al. 2015).
+Individual growth rates vary on a range of temporal and biological scales, including across species and populations of the same species (Brander 1995, Brunel and Dickey-Collas 2010).
+Within a given system, variation in size-at-age may occur between cohorts of a single population (Baudron et al. 2011, Baudron et al. 2014), between years, or between juveniles of cohorts (Stawitz et al. 2015).
 Understanding the variation in size-at-age can help refine mechanistic hypotheses.
 Density-independent annual changes in growth may occur from processes such as upwelling, affecting all ages within a year.
-Alternatively, density-dependent processes such as intracohort competition may affect strong cohorts; in this case, environmental process that lead to strong recruitment may result in reduced growth rates (Whitten et al. 2013).
-A third mechanism is that variability in growth is related to only the size at age of juvenile fish, with growth rates of older ages unaffected by the environment, which is consistent with juvenile intracohort competition being the dominant process.
-Stawitz et al. (2015) examined these hypotheses for North Pacific groundfish, and found that about 40% of the stocks studied showed annual growth variation between years.
+Alternatively, density-dependent processes such as intracohort competition may affect strong cohorts; in this case, environmental processes that lead to strong recruitment may result in reduced growth rates (Whitten et al. 2013).
+A third mechanism is that variability in growth is related to only the size-at-age of juvenile fish, with growth rates of older ages unaffected by the environment, which is consistent with juvenile intracohort competition being the dominant process.
+Stawitz et al. (2015) examined these hypotheses for North Pacific groundfish, and found that about 40% of the stocks studied showed density-independent annual growth variation between years.

-Because temperature is an important determinant of growth for ecothermic species, the temperature size rule (TSR) is an important hypothesis relevant to climate change.
+Because temperature is an important determinant of growth for ectothermic species, the temperature size rule (TSR) provides the basis for an important hypothesis relevant to climate change.
 The temperature size rule (TSR) proposes that juvenile growth rates are higher in warmer waters due to higher metabolic rates with rapid early growth leading to a lower maximum (adult) size-at-age (Angilletta et al. 2004, Daufresne et al. 2009, Forster and Hirst 2012, Forster et al. 2011).
-In the context of warming regional seas, the TSR has potential for imposing a low-frequency signal into variability in individual growth rates of fish.
+In the context of warming regional seas, the TSR has the potential for imposing a low-frequency signal into variability in individual growth rates of fish.
 For example, warming temperatures in the North Sea imposed a synchronous cross- species trend in growth rates of 6 of 8 commercial fish stocks consistent with the TSR (Baudron et al. 2014).
 A combination of temperature-related reductions in body size and distributional shifts has been estimated to reduce fisheries yields by as much as 25% (Cheung et al. 2013).

-The von Bertalanffy growth function (VBGF; von Bertalanffy 1938) was developed from physiological concepts such as catabolism and anabolism (Essington et al. 2001), it can be used to test how temperature may affect size-at-age and potentially particular aspects (e.g., parameters) of the growth process.
+The von Bertalanffy growth function (VBGF; von Bertalanffy 1938), developed from physiological concepts such as catabolism and anabolism (Essington et al. 2001), can be used to test how temperature may affect size-at-age and potentially particular aspects (e.g., parameters) of the growth process.
 Simple correlations between temperature and the VBGF have been undertaken (Brunel and Dickey-Collas 2010), an approach that would require temperature impacts to be strong relative to other sources of variation.
 Adaptations of the VBGF have been developed to incorporate the effect of temperature and other environmental factors directly into the VBGF parameters L∞ (asymptotic size) and K (rate at which L∞ is approached) (Fontoura and Agostinho 1996, Shin and Rochet 1998).
 Kimura (2008) developed an extended form of the VBGF which could include any explanatory variable as a covariate, which (Baudron et al. 2011) used to determine that temperature was a statistically significant covariate in the cohort-specific VBGF fit for North Sea haddock stock.
 Although the VBGF has the advantage of allowing consideration of how environmental variability affects specific aspects of growth, estimation of changes in both the k and Linf parameters is difficult because they are highly correlated (Schnute and Fournier 1980).